chrispepper1989/rust_if_branch_benchmark/README.md

 EDIT
 I realised the code was wrong, so I fixed it and ran it again.
 This time the logical version was slower on "16", "18", "25" and "28".
 No logical reason I can think of.
 So again i think its just when they are *that* close in performance, a bit of variance is expected.

+You can see the reports by running the code yourself.

 # Conclusion
-This was a fun little dive into Rust and a nice way to challenge my own assumptions because I did expect the none if version to be faster by a measurable amount.
-Turns out, its not... well not measurable anyway.
+This was a fun little dive into Rust and a nice way to challenge my own assumptions because I did expect the logical operator (the none if) version to be faster by a measurable amount.

+Turns out, its not... well not properly measurable anyway.
 Which leads me to believe the rust compiler is clever enough to optimise the if statement perfectly well and attempting this micro optimisation was a fools errand.

-But that its good to keep in mind for if I ever find myself working in GLES shaders again.... possibly :p
+Perhaps its still good to keep in mind for if I ever find myself working in GLES shaders again.... possibly :p

+But as always, premature optimisation is the route of all evil and you should always profile, benchmark and repeat! ( basically TDD it :p )